KMaiolino/BT5511_KAM/README.md

 This is an assignment for BT5511 Advanced Biotechnology with Computation

-You work for a small biotech start-up company that is searching for mutant genes that can help them to develop new therapeutics for their infectious disease target portfolio.

-They also have a side-interest in bioremediation, and so use a range of microbes and bioreactors to both develop and test drugs as well as mutant microbes.

-You are a bioinformatics consultant and have been asked by the company to help them analyse their latest mutation screening data to prioritise targets for them to focus on for experimental validation.

-Your task is to analyse the 25 data files, summarise the data contained therein, and present them in a report that will illustrate which genes and mutations the company should focus their efforts on.
+The task is to analyse the 25 data files, summarise the data contained therein, and present them in a report that will illustrate which genes and mutations the company should focus their efforts on.